newjersey/navigator.business.nj.gov/content/src/fundings/njbac-cannabis-training-academy.md

 sector: []
 publishStageArchive: Do Not Publish
 ---
-New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis applicants in the social equity, legacy, [Impact Zone](https://www.nj.gov/cannabis/businesses/priority-applications/impact-zones.shtml), diverse-owned, LGBTQ+ and microbusiness categories.
-The program, which will be launched in 2023, will include live question and answer sessions every other week to provide non-legal advice and direction.
-Instructors and mentors will be faculty who are in or have supported, taught or consulted to the cannabis industry.
+New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis applicants.
+The program includes live question and answer sessions every other week to provide non-legal advice and direction.
+Instructors and mentors are faculty who are in or have supported the cannabis industry.

 - - -